 With echos from Harper Lee’s, To Kill a Mocking Bird and also John Grisham’s, A Time to Kill, this book excels at its goal and is a real legal thriller.

 Scott tasted only success up until he gets hooked into a case that needs him to defend an African American prostitute who is also a drug addict.

-Scott Fenney, loses his wife to another wealthy person, his highly valued house, Ferrari, prestigious club memberships and much more because of his stand against injustice.
+Scott Fenney, loses his wife to another wealthy person, loses his highly valued house, loses his Ferrari, his prestigious club memberships and much more because of his stand against injustice.

-Though the book is not fast paced, it thrills the reader with the final punch, still the case-solving clue is obvious to many crime-thriller followers.
+Though the book is not fast paced, it thrills the reader with the final punch, though the case-solving critical clue is totally obvious to many ardent crime-thriller followers.

 All in all, this is a great read, highly recommended for lovers of legal thrillers.